fipl-hse/fipl-hse.github.io/source/docs/llm_2024/labs/lab_8/lab_8.rst

                limit the full ``pd.DataFrame`` you got
                from ``RawDataPreprocessor`` to the number of samples, calculating it for training using the batch and the number of training steps.
-Take the next samples after the ones you used for inference.
+Take the next samples after the ones you used for inference, namely starting with sample ``10``.

 See the intended instantiation: